quay/clair/Documentation/howto/deployment.md

-# Deploying ClairV4
+# Deploying Clair

-ClairV4 was designed with flexible deployment architectures in mind.
+Clair v4 was designed with flexible deployment architectures in mind.
 The operator is free to choose a deployment model which scales to their use cases.

 ## Configuration

-Before jumping directly into the models its important to note that ClairV4 is capable of using a single configuration file across all node types.
-This design decision makes it very easy to deploy on systems like Kubernetes and Openshift.
+Before jumping directly into the models its important to note that Clair is designed to use a single configuration file across all node types.
+This design decision makes it very easy to deploy on systems like Kubernetes and OpenShift.

 See [Config Reference](../reference/config.md)

 ## Combined Deployment

-In a combined deployment all node types run on in a single Clair process.
+In a combined deployment, all the Clair processes run in a single OS process.
 This is by far the easiest deployment model to configure as it involves the least moving parts.

 A load balancer is still recommended if you plan on performing TLS termination.
-Typically this will be a Openshift route or a Kubernetes ingress.
+Typically this will be a OpenShift route or a Kubernetes ingress.

 ![combo mode single db deployment diagran](./clairv4_combo_single_db.png)

-In the above diagram Clair is running in combo mode and talking to a single database.
-To configure this model you will provide all node types the same database and start clair in **combo** mode.
+In the above diagram, Clair is running in combo mode and talking to a single database.
+To configure this model you will provide all node types the same database and start Clair in **combo** mode.

 ```
 ...